Delhi has wonderful ashrams

 • food is vegetarian

-• accommodation is usually shared and segregated (couples are not be permitted to stay in the same room)
+• accommodation is usually shared and segregated (couples may not be permitted to stay in the same room)

 • facilities can be basic